In many hospitals, the standard protocol is to throw away disposable hats, so staff may be unfamiliar with the idea of taking them home to wash.

-We have worked with a few NHS trusts who have tried and tested infection control policies in place, and these have been working well for over a year now.
-We are more than happy to share our customers’ policies (with their permission) with anyone interested in making the switch to reusable scrubs caps.
+We have worked with NHS trusts who have tried and tested infection control policies in place, and these have been working well for several years now.
+We are more than happy to share our customers’ policies (subject to permissions) with anyone interested in making the switch to reusable scrubs hats.

-One of our main goals is to share best practice across the board, so that Trusts who hope to implement this change do not need to ‘reinvent the wheel’.
+One of our main goals is to share best practice across the board, so that trusts who hope to implement this change do not need to ‘reinvent the wheel’ each time.

 -